jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 ## Introduction

 In this lab you will use the uart_led design that was introduced in the previous labs.
-You will start the project with I/O Planning, enter pin locations, and export it to the rtl.
+You will start the project with I/O Planning, enter pin locations, and export it to the RTL.
 You will then create the timing constraints and perform the timing analysis.

 ## Objectives